Bayesian nonparametric discontinuity design: Bayesian nonparametric discontinuity design

 \subsection{The continuous model}

-In the continuous model, it is assumed that the treatment has no effect, which implies that the regression does not depend on the threshold.
-This leaves us with a single regression for all data points.
-We assume Gaussian observation noise: Here, $\sigma_n^2$ is the observation noise variance, and $f(x_i)$ captures the relationship between the predictor and the expected response.
-We make no parametric assumptions about $f$, and instead assume $f$ follows a Gaussian process (GP).
-What results is simply Gaussian process regression~\cite{Rasmussen2005}: The parameters of the GP, $\mu(x)$ and $k(x,x';\theta)$, are again functions and have the following meaning.
-The mean function $\mu(x)$ specifies the expected mean of the functions that may be drawn from the process.
-Typically, a constant zero function is assumed.
-The essential component of the Gaussian process is the \emph{covariance function} $k(x,x';\theta)$, which specifies for two distinct points $x$ and $x'$ how similar the function values $f(x)$ and $f(x')$ are, depending on a set of hyperparameters $\theta$ (in terms of parameter estimation, the observation noise $\sigma^2$ is considered an element of $\theta$).
+The continuous (null) model $\model_0$ implies that the regression does not depend on the threshold, which leaves us with a single regression for all data points.
+We assume Gaussian observation noise: Here, $\sigma_n^2$ is the observation noise variance, and $f_0(x_i)$ captures the relationship between the predictor and the response.
+We do not impose a parametric form on $f_0$, and instead assume $f_0$ follows a Gaussian process (GP)~\citep{Rasmussen2005}: with mean function $\mu(x;\theta_0)$ and covariance function $k(x,x';\theta_0))$.
+We omit the dependence on the hyperparameters $\theta$ when confusion is unlikely to arise.

-Using textbook results of Gaussian distributions, we can conveniently marginalize out $f_0$, that is, with $\v{x} = (x_1, \ldots, x_n)^T$ and $\v{y}=(y_1, \ldots, y_n)^T$, with $K$ the matrix of pairwise covariances between all training points, and $I$ the $n$-element identity matrix~\cite{Rasmussen2005}.
-However, the hyperparameters $\theta_0$ cannot be integrated out so easily.
-We adopt a strategy common in machine learning, which is to approximate the model marginal likelihood by the Bayesian information criterion (BIC) instead, defined as where $k$ is the number of hyperparameters and are the optimized hyperparameters.
-This approximation is warranted as we typically have $n\gg k$.